-Chip Off The Ol’ Block: Frost and Scoop DeVille
+Chip Off The Ol’ Block: A Conversation With Frost & Scoop DeVille

 A young triple threat follows in the footsteps of his West Coast pioneer father

 It’s been over four decades since hip hop’s birth, meaning that the culture has spanned multiple generations.
 Chip Off the Ol’ Block, MASS APPEAL’s new interview series, features hip hop fathers who now find their sons in the family business.